soDLA-publishment/soDLA/docs/cmac.md

 ![image info](./imgs/cmac_hierarchy.png)

 rt_in, active, mac, rt_out forms CMAC_core.
-Reg has two situations: 1.
+Configuration register has two situations: 1.
 In small or large configuration cases, the bpe is defaulted to be int8, register only do the op_en function, which is to shut down the CMAC_core.
 2. In full configuration cases, in addition to op_en function, register can switch between fp16 or int8(not included in all soDLA, soDLA can only support small or large type).

 From floorplan perspective, cmac looks like below(I would name it floorplan view, but it is not actually a floorplan):